quanteda/tutorials.quanteda.io/content/basic-operations/tokens/tokens_ngrams.markdown

 ## [1] "not_born"     "not_white"    "not_include"  "not_from"     "not_share"    "not_the"      "not_become"
 ## [8] "not_merely"   "not_products"
 ```

+The result is a much shorter, more targeted list than `tokens_ngrams()` produced, since only sequences beginning with "not" are compounded and then kept.
+Selective compounding like this is usually more useful in practice than generating every possible n-gram, because it lets you focus on the sequences you already have reason to think matter.

 {{% notice tip %}}
 `tokens_ngrams()` is an efficient function, but it returns a large object if multiple values are given to `n` or `skip`.
 Since n-grams inflates the size of objects without adding much information, we recommend generating n-grams more selectively using `tokens_compound()`.